chrisburnell/chrisburnell.com/_drafts/jekyll-includes.md

 0. The *include* accepts parameters `id` and `url`, one or the other being **required** for the *include* to function.
 If an `id` parameter is passed then the `href` attribute of the anchor tag is set to the `id` prepended with `#`, to properly link to the correct heading on the page.
 If a `url` parameter is passed, then the `href` of the anchor tag is set to the `url`.
 0. The *include* also accepts an optional `title` parameter, which equates to a `title` attribute on the anchor tag.
 If the `title` parameter is not passed, no `title` attribute is printed on the anchor tag.
 0. The *include* also accepts an optional `rel` parameter, which equates to a `rel` attribute on the anchor tag.
 If the `rel` parameter is not passed, no `rel` attribute is printed on the anchor tag.
+0. The *include* also accepts an optional `tabindex` parameter, which equates to a `tabindex` attribute on the anchor tag.
+If the `tabindex` parameter is not passed, no `tabindex` attribute is printed on the anchor tag.
 0. For accessibility reasons and a coherent reading experience for screen readers, heading anchors are always set to `aria-hidden="true"` to exclude them from being read aloud or included in navigation searches. *(`aria-hidden="true"` actually triggers `display: none;` on any element with it included, which is part of the removal process for screen readers and accessibility tools)*

 {% highlight html %}